cyzanfar/cyzanfar.github.io/_posts/2015-3-23-Action-Mailer.md

  This generator will also configure your 7 RESTFUL routes so that it point to the Devise controller.
 Go take a look: `config/routes.rb`.

 And now, of course, run `rake db:migrate` to add the new users table to your `schema`!
-Voila! you now have access to super usefull helper methods and call backs:
+Voila! you now have access to super useful helper methods and call backs:

 `before_action :authenticate_user!` ---> In your controller (assuming your devise model is User).
-This will set a before_action that will ask for user authentification before an action.
+This will set a before_action that will ask for user authentication before an action.
 You can put it in any controller you want.
-For example I set up mine in my `welcomeController` so that a user will be ask to authentificate him/herself at the `welcome#index` route.
+For example I set up mine in my `welcomeController` so that a user will be ask to authenticate him/herself at the `welcome#index` route.

 `user_signed_in?` --> check if a user is signed in...